johanvergeer/codingwithjohan-pelican/content/dotnet/2019-05-26-net-guid-uuid-version.md

 ---
 Title: What is the Guid in .NET?
 Tags: .NET
+status: draft
+excerpt: This is the summary for a post
 ---

 After having done some online reseach I found that a Guid in .NET is probably a UUID version 4.
 Let's put that to the test.